artsycoder533/1st-Third/README.md

     ```

 - Problem:  Where should I hold the state for the hamburger button?

     - Solution:  I decided to hold the state in Header Component because it is the most common parent for both the Navbar and Hamburger components.
 I use props with styled components so I needed both components to have access to the state.

+- Problem:  How to get the mobile menu to close after clicking on a link?

+    -Solution:  I added an onClick handler to the NavLink that toggled the state as if the hamburger button had been clicked.

 ### What I learned